-- A. The Contractor shall submit two financial closeouts as follows: - i.
-The Contractor shall complete and submit a Financial Closeout for each contract for TANF funds awarded for the period ending June 30, 2019, for expenditures incurred for the period ending June 30, 2019, on or before thirty (30) calendar days after June 30, 2019. - ii.
-The Contractor shall complete and submit a Financial Closeout for each contract on or before thirty (30) calendar days after the Contract expires, or upon termination of the Contract.
+- A. The Contractor shall complete and submit a Financial Closeout for each contract on or before thirty (30) calendar days after the Contract expires, or upon termination of the Contract.
 For example, if the contract expires June 30, the Financial Closeout will be due to the SFWIB on or before July 30. - B. If the Contractor's Final Expenditure Report indicates that payments were made to the Contractor in excess of the actual costs of providing contracted services or if the actual expenditures surpass the budgeted amount, the Contractor shall refund the difference to the SFWIB within thirty (30) calendar days of SFWIB's notification of overpayment.
 If the Contractor does not timely repay the difference, the Contractor shall pay the SFWIB the maximum lawful rate of interest allowed in the state of Florida on the outstanding amount. - C. The following required Financial Closeout documents shall be submitted by the Contractor: - 1.
 Final Expenditure Report (Enclosure 1). - 2.
-Year to Date Reconciliation between specified line items in (Enclosure 2) by fund and actual expenditures by line item. - Year to Date General Ledger for the SFWIB's expenditures only. - 4.
-Indirect Cost Reconciliation. - D. Upon the request of the Contractor, the SFWIB's accountant shall provide technical assistance to the SFWIB on completing the Financial Closeout. - E. The Contractor shall complete and submit to SFWIB an annual fiscal audit report within six (6) months after the end of the fiscal year and in compliance with 2 CFR Chapter II, Subpart F, §200.512(a).
+Year to Date Reconciliation between specified line items in (Enclosure 2) by fund and actual expenditures by line item. - 3.
+Year to Date General Ledger for the SFWIB's expenditures only. - 4.
+Indirect Cost Reconciliation. - D. Upon the request of the Contractor, the SFWIB's accountant shall provide technical assistance to the SFWIB on completing the Financial Closeout. - E. The Contractor shall complete and submit to SFWIB an annual fiscal audit report within six (6) months after the end of the fiscal year and in compliance with 2 CFR Chapter II, Subpart F, \$200.512(a).